jayeshchoudhary/express-validator-example/readme.md

 module.exports = { userDataValidate };
 ```

-> as you can see there are lot of validation if() checks. and if our api had 10-15 keys then the validation function would be so long and prone to errors
+> as you can see there are lot of validation if() checks. and if our api had 10-15 keys then the validation function will going to be very long and prone to errors

 ## Introduction to `express-validator`